Share this Article

 “For my supermarket shopping, I drive about five to seven minutes away to a Stop & Shop on Avenue Y. They don’t stock halal meat so for that I shop closer to me on Neptune Avenue where there are three or four stores to choose from.
 We mostly eat at home but when we go out, we like a Turkish restaurant on Brighton Beach Avenue (sorry, I can’t remember the name) or we go out of the neighborhood to a restaurant on Emmons Avenue that has fish and halal meat that we like.” —Sheikh

 “I like to walk on the boardwalk a lot.
 It’s just 10 minutes from where I live.
 Sometimes I go to the beach.
 My kids used to go a lot when they were younger.” —Sheikh

 “I’m on the boardwalk every day.
 I ride my bike from Brighton to the aquarium—it’s about a three-mile ride.” —Alex A.

 “The only things good about Brighton Beach are the beaches and the food.” —Alex G.

 “My friends from Oceana and I enjoy performances at Kingsborough College, a short 15-minute drive from here.
-Ticket prices are reasonable, and parking is free.
-I just attended a jazz concert there last Friday night.” —Fay
+Ticket prices are reasonable, and parking is free.”
+(For now, only virtual performances.) —Fay

 A good place to raise a family?